top of page

 Another shot at a distant goal.
 Another year to hit a milestone.
 Another possibility to make your dreams come true.
 Another opening to make this year the best of your life.

-Unfortunately, few of us end up achieving those lofty new year’s aspirations.
+You might end up not quite achieving those lofty new year’s aspirations.
 Conflicts surface.
 Barriers present themselves.
 Life gets in the way.
-We get in our own way.
+You get in our own way.
 And the next December 31, you find yourself in exactly the same place.

-But aren’t these obstacles just a matter of perspective?
+What if these obstacles are just a matter of perspective?
 You have two choices: approach your problems as roadblocks or detours.
 Rather than wait for the world to change, change yourself.
-Which will you choose this year?
+Which will you choose?

 Your decision is wholly dependent on your perspective.
 If you see opposition as a roadblock, you may be a cautious realist.
-But if you choose to believe challenges are your chance to forge a new path, you just might be on track to make 2022 your best year yet.
+If you choose to believe challenges are your chance to forge a new path, you just might be on track to make the new year your best year yet.

 Easy for him to say, but how do you actually get there?
 Shifting your perspective to see problems as possibilities might not come naturally to you.
-But the solution is more obvious than you think.
+The solution is more obvious than you think.

 Being open to possibility starts with being open to yourself.
-So many people accept a problem as insurmountable because they lack the confidence and fortitude to see obstacles for what they really are…opportunities.
+Right now, you might accept a problem as insurmountable because you don’t yet have the confidence and fortitude to see obstacles for what they really are…opportunities.

 If you take a chance and seize an opportunity, there’s always a chance you might fail.
-And if you fail, the crushing weight of that negative self-talk will feel heavier than ever.
+If you fail, the crushing weight of that negative self-talk will feel heavier than ever.
 It’s no wonder most of us are so fearful of failure.

 To change how you look at problems, change how you look at yourself.
 Of course, that makes the process sound easy.
 I know it isn’t.
-But the payoff of a new perspective is well worth the work.
+The payoff of a new perspective is well worth the work.

 Think about your gifts and abilities.
 What are your talents?
 What fulfills you?
 What do you enjoy?
 What do you value?
 Get to know yourself on a deeper level and identify what makes you uniquely gifted to succeed.

-But just knowing this isn’t enough.
-As Maya Angelou said, “the real difficulty is to overcome how you think about yourself.”
+Just knowing this isn’t enough.
+As Maya Angelou said, “The real difficulty is to overcome how you think about yourself.”

 Changing your perspective, banishing your fear of failure, and taking your future in hand all require the same thing: your whole self.

-Unfortunately, embracing your whole self, placing value in your gifts, and truly loving who you are doesn’t come naturally for most.
-As I’ve said before, “where we choose to focus our energy matters.”
-Most of us have spent our lives being told to be humble, put others first, and not be boastful.
+Embracing your whole self, placing value in your gifts, and truly loving who you might not come naturally for you.
+As I’ve said before, “Where we choose to focus our energy matters.”
+You've probably spent most of your life being told to be humble, put others first, and not be boastful.
 To wait for opportunity to present itself.

-For the record, I’m not telling you to be overly prideful, cut in front of the line at the coffee shop, and boast.
-What I am saying is that authentic appreciation of yourself is the best way to earn the confidence you need to make your own opportunities.
+For the record, I’m not telling you to be overly prideful, cut in front of the line at the coffee shop, or boast about your accomplishments to anyone who will listen.
+What I'm saying is that authentic appreciation of yourself is the best way to earn the confidence you need to make your own opportunities.

-Maybe not in words, but certainly through actions, much of our culture sends the message that writing our own narrative is wrong.
-Society also tries to tell us that our own story is not ours to tell.
+Maybe not in words, but certainly through actions, you've probably gotten the message that writing your own narrative is wrong.
+Society also tries to tell you that your own story is not yours to tell.
 And that taking chances is dangerous.
 Have I made my point?

-People whose personal and professional lives are flourishing and fruitful don’t allow an outside narrative to shape the arc of their lives.
-In fact, these types of people write their own narrative, and they’re proud of every word.
+When your personal and professional lives are flourishing and fruitful, you don’t allow an outside narrative to shape the arc of your life.
+You write your own narrative, and you have the right to be proud of every word.

 Accepting your whole self is the key to unlocking your own opportunity this year.
-Unlock your full potential in 2022.
+Unlock your full potential.
 The key is within your grasp!

 bottom of page